Email: [email protected]

 Corporate Finance and Strategy, Corporate Financial Policy, Valuation

-Gabriel Hawawini is Professor of Finance and former dean of INSEAD (2000-2006).
-He held the Henry Grunfeld Chair in Investment Banking from 1996 until 2013.
-His previous appointments include: deanship of the school's Development Campaign (1998-2000), deanship of the Doctoral Program (1998-1999), directorship of the Euro-Asia Centre (1988-1994), the Yamaichi Professorship in Finance (1989-1994), and coordination of the Finance Area (1985-1987 and 1996-1999).
+Gabriel Hawawini is Emeritus Professor of Finance and former dean of INSEAD (2000-2006).
+From 1996 to 2013, he held the Henry Grunfeld Chair in Investment Banking.
+His previous appointments include deanship of the INSEAD Development Campaign (1998-2000), deanship of the Doctoral Programme (1998-1999), the directorship of the Euro-Asia Centre (1988-1994), the Yamaichi Professorship in Finance (1989-1994), and coordination of the Finance Area (1985-1987 and 1996-1999).

-In 1982 he received the "Presidential Award for Distinguished Faculty Scholarship" at the City University of New York.
-During the 1987-1988 academic year he was Visiting Professor of Finance at the Wharton School of the University of Pennsylvania where he received the "Helen Kardon Moss Anvil Award for Excellence in Teaching".
-He is the recipient of "The Fulbright Award for Global Business Education" (2004) and was awarded Honorary Doctorates from the University of Liège in Belgium (2005), the Art Center College of Design in Pasadena in California (2005), and the American University in Cairo (2010).
-He received the French Legion of Honour (2005) and was presented with "The Chief Executive Leadership Award" from the Council for Advancement and Support of Education (CASE) in 2006.
+In 1982 he received the Presidential Award for Distinguished Faculty Scholarship from the City University of New York.
+During the 1987-1988 academic year, he was a Visiting Professor of Finance at the Wharton School of the University of Pennsylvania where he received the Helen Kardon Moss Anvil Award for Excellence in Teaching.
+He is the recipient of The Fulbright Award for Global Business Education (2004) and was awarded Honorary Doctorates from the University of Liège, Belgium (2005), the Art Center College of Design, California (2005), and the American University in Cairo (2010).
+He received the French Legion of Honour in 2005 and was presented with The Chief Executive Leadership Award from the Council for Advancement and Support of Education (CASE) in 2006.

-Gabriel Hawawini was a Vice President of the French Finance Association (1984-1986), a member of the editorial board of several academic journals, and the author of sixteen books and over eighty research papers.His publications are in the areas of value-based management, risk estimation and asset valuation, portfolio management, and the structure of the financial-services industry.
-His books include Mergers and Acquisitions in the US Banking Industry (North Holland: 1991) the fifth edition of Finance for Executives: Managing for Value Creation (Cengage: 2015, which has been translated in several languages) and The Internationalization of Higher Education and Business Schools: A Critical Review (Springer: 2016).
+Gabriel Hawawini served as a vice-president of the French Finance Association (1984-1986) and was a member of the editorial board of several academic journals.
+He authored sixteen books and over eighty research papers.His publications are in the areas of value-based management, risk estimation and asset valuation, portfolio management, the structure of the financial services industry, and the internationalisation of higher education institutions.
+His books include Mergers and Acquisitions in the U.S. Banking Industry (North Holland, 1991), the fifth edition of the Finance for Executives: Managing for Value Creation (Cengage, 2015) which has been translated into several languages, and The Internationalization of Higher Education and Business Schools: A Critical Review (Springer, 2016).